 Bookings for Level 2 can be made through HMCPD.

 Participants wishing to gain Masters level credits for their ISQAM work can do this alongside Level 2 by completing a number of additional activities in the portfolio and submitting their work to UCL/Institute of Education for assessment.

 If successful, 30 Masters level credits will be awarded.
 These may contribute towards a Masters degree in leadership,e.g. MA Leadership or MBA Educational Leadership (International).
 180 credits are required for a full Masters degree.

-In addition to the standard ISQAM fee, this assessment option will incur a charge of £636 (payable to UCL/IoE).
+In addition to the standard ISQAM fee, this assessment option may incur an additional charge (payable to UCL/IoE).